St. Paul’s United Methodist Church

 Construction began in March of 1972 on the new building.
 Bishop Paul Milhouse led the consecration service for the building on January 14, 1973.
 Today, St. Paul’s United Methodist Church still occupies this building.

-St. Paul’s celebrated its Centennial Celebration on October 7th, 1994, and will celebrate its 125th Celebration Day in 2019.
+St. Paul’s celebrated its Centennial Celebration on October 7, 1994, and celebrated the 125th Celebration Day in 2019.